Sri Aurobindo: Introduction

-Sri Aurobindo's concept of the Integral Yoga system is described in his books, The Synthesis of Yoga and The Life Divine.
+Sri Aurobindo's concept of the Integral Yoga system is described in his books The Synthesis of Yoga and The Life Divine.
 The Life Divine is a compilation of essays published serially in Arya.

 Sri Aurobindo argues that divine Brahman manifests as empirical reality through līlā, or divine play.
-Instead of positing that the world we experience is an illusion (māyā), Aurobindo argues that the world can evolve and become a new world with new species, far above the human species just as human species have evolved after the animal species.
-As such, he argued that the end goal of spiritual practice could not merely be a liberation from the world into Samadhi but would also be that of descent of the Divine into the world in order to transform it into a Divine existence.
-Thus, this constituted the purpose of Integral Yoga.
-Regarding the involution of consciousness in matter, he wrote that: "This descent, this sacrifice of the Purusha, the Divine Soul submitting itself to Force and Matter so that it may inform and illuminate them is the seed of redemption of this world of Inconscience and Ignorance."
+Instead of positing that the world we experience is an illusion (māyā), Aurobindo argues that the world can evolve and become a new world with new species, far above the human species, just as the human species evolved after the animal species.
+As such, he argued that the end goal of spiritual practice could not merely be liberation from the world into samadhi, but also the descent of the Divine into the world to transform it into a divine existence.
+Thus, Integral Yoga aimed to achieve this.
+Regarding the involution of consciousness in matter, he wrote that "this descent, this sacrifice of the purusha, the divine soul submitting itself to force and matter so that it may inform and illuminate them is the seed of redemption of this world of Inconscience and Ignorance."

-Sri Aurobindo believed that Darwinism merely describes a phenomenon of the evolution of matter into life, but does not explain the reason behind it, while he finds life to be already present in matter, because all of existence is a manifestation of Brahman.
-He argues that nature (which he interpreted as divine) has evolved life out of matter and the mind out of life.
-All of existence, he argues, is attempting to manifest to the level of the supermind – that evolution had a purpose.
-He stated that he found the task of understanding the nature of reality arduous and difficult to justify by immediate tangible results.
+Sri Aurobindo believed that evolutionary theories describe the emergence of life from matter but not why it happens.
+He contended that life is already involved in matter, as all existence is a manifestation of Brahman.
+Furthermore, he felt that "nature" has developed life from inanimate matter and consciousness from biological life, and that this evolutionary process serves a specific purpose: to manifest the Supermind, an overarching divine intelligence.
+He noted that this evolutionary labour, a "cosmic necessity", is arduous and often "difficult to justify by immediate tangible results", leading some to seek an escape from it rather than fulfilling its aim.